Day 1: US > Rome

 Day 8: Rome > Pompeii > Naples > Rome

-Wake up and sip a cappuccino in preparation for a day of walking amidst the ruins of Pompeii caused by the cataclysmic Mount Vesuvius.
-After visiting the homes, fast-food stalls and brothels of this ancient port city, we will head back to Napoli to dine on the best pizza you will ever have for the rest of your life on Earth.
-The pizza is unrivaled and, if you are a pizza-lover, will forever after be haunted by its delicious memory.
-We will return to Rome around that evening.
+Wake up and sip a cappuccino in preparation for a day of walking amidst the ruins of Pompeii!
+We will depart our hotel at 7:30 am for the train to Naples, followed by a local train out to the ruined city.
+There are some places to grab some lunch before we head in to Pompeii.
+After visiting the homes, fast-food stalls and brothels of this ancient port city we will head back to Napoli to dine on the best pizza you will ever have for the rest of your life on Earth.
+The pizza is unrivaled and, if you are a pizza-lover, will forever after be haunted by the delicious memory.
+We will get back to Rome around 9 pm.

 Day 9: Rome

 Well-traveled, creative thinkers require time to meditate on their experiences which have been newly seasoned by the phenomenal history of Italian culture.
 There is no better way to philosophize about those experiences than with new friends, exquisite food, and purely seraphic wine.
-We would like to facilitate this meeting of the minds by treating all Educated Wanderers to a truly beautiful evening for dinner, and a surprise…
+We would like to facilitate this meeting of the minds by treating all Educated Wanderers to a truly beautiful evening . . . the how is a surprise . . .

 Day 10: Rome/Vatican City